StephaneMoriceau/learning-library/workshops/container-native-development/LabGuide200-Linux.md

 ### **STEP 8**: Define Kubernetes Deployment Specification

-- From a browser, navigate to your forked twitter-feed repository on GitHub.
-If you've closed the tab, you can get back by going to [GitHub](https://github.com/), scrolling down until you see the **Your repositories** box on the right side of the page, and clicking the **twitter-feed** link.
+- From a browser, navigate to your forked twitter-feed-oke repository on GitHub.
+If you've closed the tab, you can get back by going to [GitHub](https://github.com/), scrolling down until you see the **Your repositories** box on the right side of the page, and clicking the **twitter-feed-oke** link.

   ![](images/200/25.png)